- Written by Thomas Corriher Thomas Corriher

 "Today, the glutamic acid component of the food additive monosodium glutamate is generally made by bacterial or microbial fermentation wherein bacteria used are often, if not always, genetically engineered.
 In this method, bacteria are grown aerobically in a liquid nutrient medium.
 The bacteria have the ability to excrete glutamic acid they synthesize outside of their cell membrane into the liquid nutrient medium in which they are grown.
 The glutamic acid is then separated from the fermentation broth by filtration, concentration, acidification, and crystallization, and, through the addition of sodium, converted to its monosodium salt."

-We recommend reading, The Slow Poisoning Of Mankind, which was an official report submitted to the World Health Organization about MSG.
+We recommend reading, The Slow Poisoning Of Mankind, which was a report submitted to the World Health Organization about MSG.